-Legal liabilities provisions are included in the Company's separate financial statements as a result of existing legal liabilities on court actions concerning past events.
-Evaluation of the provision is carried out by the legal advisors of the Company based on all the facts and circumstances related to the expected cash outflows resulting from a hypothetical court decision in other party's favor.
+Legal liabilities provisions are included in the Group's consolidated financial statements as a result of existing legal liabilities on court actions concerning past events.
+Evaluation of the provision is carried out by the legal advisors of the Group based on all the facts and circumstances related to the expected cash outflows resulting from a hypothetical court decision in other party's favor.